Microsoft 365 network connectivity overview

 Microsoft 365 is a distributed Software-as-a-Service (SaaS) cloud that provides productivity and collaboration scenarios through a diverse set of micro-services and applications.
 Client components of Microsoft 365 such as Outlook, Word, and PowerPoint run on user computers and connect to other components of Microsoft 365 that run in Microsoft datacenters.
 The most significant factor that determines the quality of the Microsoft 365 end user experience is network reliability and low latency between Microsoft 365 clients and Microsoft 365 service front doors.

-In this article, you will learn about the goals of Microsoft 365 networking, and why Microsoft 365 networking requires a different approach to optimization than generic Internet traffic.
+In this article, you'll learn about the goals of Microsoft 365 networking, and why Microsoft 365 networking requires a different approach to optimization than generic Internet traffic.

 Microsoft 365 networking goals